-We are a small team drawing on many years of experience.
-We work directly with grassroots community groups across Scotland, enabling them to develop and improve their greenspace and nature-based activities.
+Our small but dedicated team in Scotland draw on many years of experience to work directly with groups across Scotland, enabling them to develop and improve their greenspace and nature-based activities.

 How we can help

-Peer to peer exchange: Our members can access The Community Learning Exchange.
+Our members can access The Community Learning Exchange Virtual.
 A Scottish government programme that supports groups to explore and develop an idea directly with another group that has experience to share.

-Food growing strategies: We work with a range of agencies involved in writing and consulting on their Food Growing Strategies - supporting people to identify and enact their approach and networking them with other partners with similar experience.
-We represent the members we serve through our advocacy and public affairs work combined with our role coordinating the ‘Grow Your Own Working Group’ partnership.
+We work with a range of agencies involved in writing and consulting on their Food Growing Strategies - supporting people to identify and enact their approach and networking them with other partners with similar experience.
+We represent the members we serve through our advocacy and public affairs work combined with our role coordinating the Community Growing Forum Scotland.
 This means we are uniquely placed in leading on the key issues that we know are important to our communities - including health and wellbeing, and climate change.

 If you’d like to know more about working collaboratively we’d love to hear from you, please contact: firstname.lastname@example.org